topherCantrell/computerarcheology/content/Arcade/Phoenix/Code.md

 ;
 14FE: FF FF

-; will be copied inside $4B70-$4BAF
+; Copied inside $4B70-$4BAF.
-; init values for the alien control states A and B ?
+; Init values for the alien control states A and B ?
 T1500:
 1500: 08 6C 09 60
 1504: 08 6C 09 60